msalvadores/random_quad_generator/README.md

 radom_quad_generator
 ====================

 A very simple python script to generate random quads.

+I often use this script to stress triple stores with datasets that meet certain triple distributions.